📝 Anyone who sells food · ⏱️ 2 min read

 When delivery is still profitable

-Delivery can still be worthwhile if you account for these factors:
+Delivery channels can remain worthwhile if you consider these variables:

 • Volume: More orders compensate for lower margin per pizza